zijianlew/zijianlew.github.io/research.md

 layout: page
 ---

-My research comprises three broad areas in online/social media contexts, described below.
+My research comprises three broad areas in online/social media contexts: online self-presentation, meaningfulness in media, and cognition/metacognition in digital environments.

 A list of my published research can be found [below](#publications) and on my [Google Scholar](https://scholar.google.com/citations?user=AdxYcLkAAAAJ){:target="_blank"} page.